divio/divio-cloud-docs/how-to/django-create-deploy.rst

     divio project configure

 and provide the slug.
-(This creates a new file in the project at ``.divio/config.json``.)
+This creates a new file in the project at ``.divio/config.json``. ``divio project dashboard`` will open the project in the Control Panel.

-If you have done this correctly, ``divio project dashboard`` will open the project in the Control Panel.
+The command also returns the Git remote value for the project.
+You'll use this in the next step.

 Configure the Git repository